hamoid/video_export_processing/README.md

 }
 ```

-## ffmpeg
+## FFmpeg

-You need to download and install [ffmpeg](http://ffmpeg.org/) on your system before you can use this library.
+You need to download and install [FFmpeg](http://ffmpeg.org/) on your system before you can use this library.
 Note that you might already have it installed!
 You can find out by typing ffmpeg or ffmpeg.exe
 in the terminal.
 If the program is not found: